 Many DNS clients are configured to send queries in a round-robin style.
-Because of this, it is necessary to only list DNSFilter servers on your configuration.
+Because of this, it is only necessary to list DNSFilter servers in your configuration.
 Otherwise, some queries will not come to us and will escape the filtering policies that you have set.

 Do not assign DNS directly to endpoints

 It is recommended that you do not assign DNS Filter's servers directly to your client devices.
 This is because you will break resolution with local named resources (servers, computers, printers).
 It is far better to set DNSFilter as a DNS forwarder through the means outlined in this article.